emme-e/TEMPTRACK/README.md

 adding to the simulation folder:
-- a graph showing the temperature change over time
-- calculating the temperature of some object/container over ...time
-- calculaitng the time taken for some temperature change
+EE- a graph showing the temperature change over time EE- calculating the temperature of some object/container over ...time EE- calculaitng the time taken for some temperature change
 - compare our models to real life values create a null + alternative hypthesis to see whether or the model should be accepted
     - have a graph comparing the two?